 What is football’s richest game?
-By that we mean the match that will ensure the winner receives the biggest cash payout available in the modern game?
+By that, we mean the match that will ensure the winner receives the biggest annual cash payout available in the modern game?

 You may think it is the Champions League Final.
-This is a good guess, but incorrect, though it is second on the list of what is the richest game in terms of revenue alone.
+This is a good guess, but incorrect.
+It is actually now third on the list of what is the richest game in terms of revenue alone.

 Nor is it any of the World Cup Final, European Championships Finals or Copa America finals.
 Nor indeed any of the African Cup of Nations or Asian Cup final games.
 As prestigious as these are, the financial rewards are minimal compared to the prestige of winning the trophy.